batikanu/clustering/README.md

 $ mvn clean install
 ```

-Now you can deploy the generated clustering-0.war file into tomcat server via application manager.
+Now you can deploy the generated clustering-0.war file into tomcat server via tomcat application manager.

-After deploying the application, you can use post.sh to insert sample data from sign_data.csv
+After deploying the application, you can use "post.sh" script to insert sample data from "sign_data.csv"
-Set CLUSTERING_HOSTNAME variable before running post script if you use host name other than localhost.
+Set "CLUSTERING_HOSTNAME" variable before running post script if you use host name other than localhost.

-NOTE: This application doesn't contains any database for persistence.
-Instead all the data inserted during a session is kept in memory due to singleton instance of the application.
-Please restart the server to reset the data in memory.
+NOTE: This application doesn't contain any database for persistence.
+Instead, all the data inserted during a session is kept in memory due to singleton instance of the application.
+Please restart the server to reset the data in the memory.

 ```
 $ ./post.sh